lockss/lockss-rtd-manual/docs/introduction/index.rst

 The 2.x series of the LOCKSS system stems from the LAAWS (LOCKSS Architected As Web Services) initiative, an ambitious modernization project that includes rewriting the classic LOCKSS daemon as a suite of containerized components, funded in part by a grant from the `Andrew W. Mellon Foundation <https://mellon.org/>`_.

-This version, LOCKSS 2.0-alpha4, is the fourth preview release on the road to LOCKSS 2.0.
+This version, LOCKSS 2.0-beta1, is the first beta-level release on the road to LOCKSS 2.0.

 .. toctree::
    :caption: Chapter Overview